 Typical symptoms are acid regurgitation and heartburn.

-Regurgitation is the perception of flow of refluxed gastric contents into the mouth or hypopharynx.
+Acid regurgitation is the perception of flow of refluxed gastric contents into the mouth or hypopharynx.